 PVH Brands Australia (PVHBA) is a joint venture between Gazal Corporation and PVH Corporation.

-Gazal and PVH Corporation needed to develop a clear and agreed strategy for the future development and deployment of an eCommerce capability for Gazal and PVHBA.
+Gazal and PVH Corporation needed to develop a clear and agreed eCommerce Strategy for the future development and deployment of an eCommerce capability for Gazal and PVHBA.
 The strategy needed to encompass:

 - PVHBA Tommy Hilfiger and Calvin Klein operations closely aligned to the global eCommerce strategy for PVH.